gregl83/go-binary-classify-nn/README.md

 - [spf13/cobra](https://github.com/spf13/cobra)
 - [spf13/viper](https://github.com/spf13/viper)

-Viper is used to handle configurable parameters such as hyper parameters using env variables.
+Viper is used to handle configurable parameters such as network hyper parameters using env variables.

 ## License